SalmaKhalil23/zero_day/README.md

 **my readme file**
 # this is a Vagrant project
-* created a repository called zero day
+* Created a repository called zero day
-* created a Readme file
+* Created a Readme file